 \subsection{Key findings}

-\textbf{PGCMs make concept alignment and semantics directly inspectable (Tables \ref{tab:concept_alignment_combined} and \ref{table:concept_semantics}).} This is PGCMs' core advantage over existing CBMs, and can be done by inspecting the learned concept alignment table.
-These tables instantiate the formal semantics defined in Section \ref{sec:alignment}.
-Table \ref{tab:concept_alignment_combined} shows some examples rows of the learned table for both datasets.
-For both datasets, the concepts can be clearly recognized in the image representations of the prototypes.
+\textbf{PGCMs make concept alignment and semantics directly inspectable (Tables \ref{tab:concept_alignment_combined} and \ref{table:concept_semantics}).} This is PGCMs' core advantage over existing CBMs, and can be done by inspecting the learned concept alignment table, which instantiates the formal semantics defined in Section \ref{sec:alignment}.
+Table \ref{tab:concept_alignment_combined} shows some examples rows of the learned tables; the concepts can be clearly recognized in the image representations of the prototypes.
 Table \ref{table:concept_semantics} gives the alternative view: it shows the semantics for individual concepts as explained in Section \ref{sec:alignment}, showing that e.g.\ the hairstyle does not matter for predicting brown hair, and the color and position of the digit do not matter for predicting a digit 3.

-\textbf{PGCMs allow for novel model editing interventions, increasing accuracy and improving alignment (Table \ref{fig:model_edits}).} We evaluate PGCMs before and after performing model editing, considering two interventions: \textit{removing} wrong prototypes and \textit{editing} (correcting) their concepts.
-For these experiments, we gave ColorMNIST+'s training and validation sets noisy concept labels (see Appendix \ref{app:experimental_details} for details).
-As a result, some of the learned prototypes are misaligned to the human, e.g.\ learning a prototype with image representation \digit{1} and concept representation $c_5=1$, as opposed to $c_1=1$.
-By dropping the wrong prototypes or editing their concept representation, accuracy on the non-noisy test set significantly increases. \textit{Such interventions are not possible with standard CBMs.}

 \textbf{PGCMs achieve similar levels of accuracy as standard CBMs, despite their interpretability advantages (Table \ref{tab:concept_task_accuracy}).} By predicting concepts via a finite set of learned prototypes, PGCMs constrain model capacity compared to existing concept-based models.